OracleMichael/ATT-WORKSHOP-OIC/README.md

 # ATT_WORKSHOP-OIC

 This repository houses the materials for the hands-on portion of the workshop.
+The hands-on portion is organized into **sections** that contain multiple **steps**, with each step containing multiple **parts** (so part 1.3.2 is part 2 of step 3 of section 1).

 ## Prerequisites